EmbedHacker/hasaki-dll/README.md

 This is the first version code of this project and the most suitable version code for getting started to understand the dynamic connector.
 The functions of the following dynamic connectors will be iterated successively according to the actual situation:

--Late binding (PLT)
+- Late binding (PLT)

--Dynamic linker bootstrapping
+- Dynamic linker bootstrapping

--Global symbol intervention for shared objects
+- Global symbol intervention for shared objects

 The following is the relevant document for the knowledge compiled for the project.
 If you have not studied the ELF file format before, please read it from the beginning: